 What to see inside the Strasbourg Cathedral

-Inside the cathedral is some breathtaking Gothic art and exquisite sculpture, including the pulpit of Our Lady of Strasbourg which was carved out of white sandstone in 1486.
+Inside the cathedral are some breathtaking Gothic art and exquisite sculpture, including the pulpit of Our Lady of Strasbourg which was carved out of white sandstone in 1486.

 Strasbourg Cathedral Organ